greywolf42069/swarm-transactions/README.md

 const signedOrder = order(params, 'Some seed ')
 ```
 ### Broadcast
-To send transaction you can use either node [REST API](https://nodes.wavesplatform.com/api-docs/index.html#!/transactions/broadcast) or [broadcast](https://wavesplatform.github.io/waves-transactions/globals.html#broadcast) helper function:
+To send transaction you can use either node [REST API](http://5.189.156.118:6869/api-docs/index.html#!/transactions/broadcast) or [broadcast](http://5.189.156.118:6869/waves-transactions/globals.html#broadcast) helper function:
 ```javascript
 const {broadcast} =  require('@waves/waves-transactions');
 const nodeUrl = 'https://nodes.wavesplatform.com';

 broadcast(signedTx, nodeUrl).then(resp => console.log(resp))
 ```
-You can send tx to any waves node you like:.
+You can send tx to any Swarm node you like:.
 E.g.:
-* https://nodes-testnet.wavesnodes.com - waves TESTNET nodes hosted by Wavesplatform
-* https://nodes.wavesplatform.com - waves MAINNET nodes hosted by Wavesplatform
+* (http://5.189.156.118:6869) - Swarm mainnet node anon contributor
 #### Important!!!
 Most transactions require chainId as parameter, e.g: [IBurnParams](https://wavesplatform.github.io/waves-transactions/interfaces/_transactions_.iburnparams.html).
-By default chainId is 'W', which means MAINNET.
-To make transaction in TESTNET be sure to pass chainId if it is present in params interface and then send it to TESTNET node
+By default chainId is "0", which means MAINNET.
 ### Dependencies
 This library uses `@waves/ts-lib-crypto` for cryptography and `@waves/node-api-js` for interacting with node.
 You can access them this way: